George Soros: The Man Who Broke the Bank of England

 06

 Soros's success wasn't about charts or formulas.
-It was about understanding human psychology and institutional behavior:
+It was about understanding human psychology and institutional behavior.
+Here are his principles — decoded for everyday traders:

 1